-This course will serve as a review for all students in order to prepare them to sit for the national certification examination.
+This course will serve as a review for all students in order to prepare them to sit for the National Certification Examination.
+Prerequisite: PT 105, PT 205 - Co-requisite: None

 PT 225 PHARMACY TECHNICIAN EXTERNSHIP

 An opportunity for students to combine academic theory with career-related experience in the pharmacy technician field during the student's final quarter of school.
 At least 30 hours per week must be devoted to new tasks for a minimum of 360 hours during the quarter.
 Students will demonstrate new tasks and objectives related to pharmacy technician duties and continue to apply advanced application of academic theory in the workplace.